ChenSysu/homepage/_posts/2013-12-28-introducing-hyde.md

 ---
 layout: post
-title: Weiwei Chen
+title: W. Chen
 ---

-Weiwei Chen is a Ph.D. student at Institute of Logic and Cognition, Sun Yat-sen University.
+W. Chen is a Ph.D. student at Institute of Logic and Cognition, Sun Yat-sen University.
 He is also a guest Ph.D. student at Institute for Logic, Language and Computation, University of Amsterdam.